This Free Exhibit Puts the Spotlight on the Strength of the Filipino Woman

 It focuses on the untold stories of Filipinas during World War II and beyond.

 (SPOT.ph) In a time when there are conscious attempts to suppress women’s rights through sexist remarks, Ayala Museum’s exhibit titled Women and War serves as a reminder of the sufferings, sacrifices, and contributions of Filipino women during one of the darkest periods in history—World War II.
-The show runs until March 3 and admission is free.
+The show, which is presented by the Filipinas Heritage Library, runs until March 3 and admission is free.

 Women and War features members of the group LILA Pilipina, an organization of survivors of Japanese military sexual slavery during World War II and advocates of justice for all women victims of continuing foreign military sexual violence.
 LILA is short for Liga para sa Lolang Pilipina, members of which were forced to become comfort women for Japanese soldiers.
 It was in 1992 when the Task Force on Filipino Comfort Women was founded by seven womens' organizations, including LILA Pilipina.
 More than a decade since, the fight for justice continues, and this exhibit hopes to tell the often-untold stories of Filipinas throughout the war and even beyond.